 - Response actions intentionally accommodate change and enable ecosystems to adaptively respond to changing and new conditions.
-Ecosystems adapt to future conditions, rather than be caught off-guard by rapid and catastrophic changes.
+Ecosystems adapt to future conditions, rather than being unprepared for rapid and catastrophic changes.

 Principles for Adaptation

 Land managers already have many tools available to manage forests for a variety of goals while reducing insect damage, fire risk, or other threats.
-To begin to address climate change; however, a new perspective will be needed to expand management thinking to consider new issues, spatial scales, timing, and prioritization of efforts.
+To begin to address climate change, however, a different perspective will be needed to expand management thinking to consider new issues, spatial scales, timing, and prioritization of efforts.
 The following principles can serve as a starting point for this perspective:

 - Prioritization and triage: It will be increasingly important to prioritize actions for adaptation based on vulnerability and the likelihood that actions to reduce vulnerability will be effective.